 On your side, you are willing to manage and watch all your revenue in one single currency.
 Yours.
 That currency is what we call your Home Currency or your Preferred Currency.
 Managing amounts of revenues in different currencies may become a real headache quickly as exchange rates changes daily and it consumes all of your time due to retrieving historical conversion rates.

 kopilot converts all your invoices into your home currency.
 It is simple to handle all your revenues consistently.

 All amounts are converted into your home currency on the issue date of the transaction with the End-Of-Day mid-market exchange rate, except:

-- the case a deal has an issue date in the future;
+- when the operation has an issue date in the future;

-- the situation a transaction occurs today and needs to be reported today.
+- when a transaction occurs today and needs to be reported today.